jaycgreenwald/16-ping-coming-soon-page/README.md

 - Did I use the aria attributes correctly?
 I need to learn a lot more about this.
 - I'm still fuzzy on the times to employ min-width, max-width, or width?
 It works, but could it better?
 More flexible?
-- JavaScript - is there a difference between accessing an element directly and creating a variable then referencing the variable.
+- JavaScript - is there a difference between accessing an element directly and creating a variable then referencing the variable?
 What about getElementById versus querySelector?

 ### Useful resources